facebookincubator/velox/velox/docs/functions/spark/aggregate.rst

     Returns the last non-null value of `x`.

+.. spark:function:: max(x) -> [same as x]

+    Returns the maximum value of ``x``.
+    ``x`` must be an orderable type.
+    Note: 1. the timestamp type represents a time instant in microsecond precision.
+          2. Map type is not orderable type in Spark.
+          3. Nested nulls are allowed within complex types.

 .. spark:function:: max_by(x, y) -> [same as x]

     Returns the value of `x` associated with the maximum value of `y`.